Best Schools in Washington (2026)

 How does MySchoolScout rate schools in Washington?

 MySchoolScout rates schools using publicly available data from the NCES Common Core of Data and the Washington Department of Education.
-Each school receives a 1-10 composite score based on four components: Academic Achievement, Student Growth, Equity, and School Environment.
+Each school receives a 1-10 composite score built from Student Growth, Poverty-Adjusted Academic Achievement, and School Environment — plus College Readiness for high schools.
+Weights vary by school level, and equity data is shown for context but not scored.

 Related reading